-Polynomial time quantum algorithms, which exploit the non-classical phenomena of superposition and entanglement, have been developed for problems for which no efficient classical algorithm is known.
-The potential impact of these algorithms on cryptography is devastating: when (and if) scalable quantum computers are built, these algorithms can be used to break most of the public key algorithms in use today.
-While scalable quantum computers are likely to be decades away, research into post-quantum cryptography (cryptographic algorithms thought to be resistant to quantum computers) has already begun.
-This course provides an introduction to quantum computation for computer scientists.
-Familiarity with quantum mechanics (or any physics at all) is not a prerequisite.
-Instead, relevant aspects of the quantum mechanics formalism will be developed in class.
+Scalable quantum computers aren’t here yet.
+But recent progress suggests they may be on their way, and that it is now time to start planning for their potential impact: NSA announced in 2015 a shift in focus from elliptic curve to quantum resistant cryptography, and NIST has initiated a large-scale study of post-quantum cryptography.
+This course provides an introduction to quantum computation for computer scientists: the focus is on algorithms rather than physical devices, and familiarity with quantum mechanics (or any physics at all) is not a prerequisite.
+Instead, pertinent aspects of the quantum mechanics formalism are developed as needed in class.
 The course begins with an introduction to the QM formalism.
-It then develops the model of a quantum computer, and discusses how quantum computers enable us to achieve, for some problems, a significant speedup (in some cases an exponential speedup) over any known classical algorithm.
-This discussion provides the basis for a detailed examination of the most important quantum algorithms, including quantum integer factoring and quantum search.
-The course concludes with a discussion of quantum key distribution, and a glimpse at what the cryptographic landscape will look like in a world with quantum computers.
-Required work will include problem sets and a research project.
+It then develops the abstract model of a quantum computer, and discusses how quantum computers enable us to achieve, for some problems, a significant speedup (in some cases an exponential speedup) over any known classical algorithm.
+This discussion provides the basis for a detailed examination of quantum integer factoring, quantum search, and other quantum algorithms.
+The course also explores quantum error correction, quantum teleportation, and quantum cryptography.
+It concludes with a glimpse at what the cryptographic landscape will look like in a world with quantum computers.
+Required work includes problem sets and a research project.

 Some familiarity with linear algebra and with the design and analysis of algorithms.